Dasudian/curvetime/README.md

 # CurveTime Blockchain

-A Blockchain that organically orchestrates Proof of Work and AI model Training on one platform, optimizting the resource usage for intense computation.
+A Blockchain that organically orchestrates Proof-of-work and AI model Training on one platform, optimizting the resource usage for intense computation.

 ## How it is implemented?
 And how it works?
-Please read the [A Blockchain model for AI computation](https://www.dasudian.com/curvetime/paper/curvetime-paper.html) to understand its principle.
+Please read the paper: [Blockchain Framework for AI computation](https://doi.org/10.21203/rs.3.rs-1000746/v1) to understand its principle.

 ## Instructions to run